HIV/AIDS FACTS

 Currently, we conduct an oral swab test that requires no blood and no needles.
 A result is able to be read in just twenty minutes.
 To schedule a test with ARcare Positive Connections, contact us.

-Is HIV testing at ARcare Positive Connections anonymous?
+Is HIV testing at ARcare anonymous?

 No, testing is not anonymous.
-ARcare Positive Connections offers confidential rapid HIV testing.
+ARcare offers confidential rapid HIV testing.
 Our program complies with the confidentiality requirements of the Health Insurance Portability and Accountability Act (HIPAA) and the Privacy and Security Rules implementing the Act.
 Unless an exception to the Act applies or you authorize the release of the information, Protected Health Information relating to your HIV/STI testing will remain confidential.

 How often should I get an HIV test?